UsefMa/UsefMa/README.md

 ## I'm a Developer, Student and Football Player!!

 - 🌱 I’m currently learning react js
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn about MERN stack
-- ⚡ Fun fact: I love to Sing and play Foot